ccgomezn/vc/docs/md/docs/workshops/rendering/radiosity.md

 # Radiosity Algorithm

+This section is based on the papers "Radiosity for Computer Graphics" of Brennan J. Rusnell and "The Radiosity Algorithm: Basic Implementations" of Bruce M. Arnold.

 The concept of radiosity was first used in the area of heat transfer to represent how energy radiates out from all surfaces, to greater or lesser degree; currently, it is used in the underdevelopment area of computer graphics to study how light is transferred through particular objects and surfaces.
 This concept was introduced in the paper "Modeling the Interaction of Light Between Diffuse Surfaces" of Goral et al, in 1984 in order to simulate light transference from diffuse surfaces.

 Radiosity algorithm has evolved over the years and now is considered one of the most realistic global illumination models.
 Radiosity is particularly suited to diffuse environments, and the algorithm is based in object space.
 This means that the colors of objects are calculated before they are projected onto the screen thus, once the initial calculations have been made, they can be rendered from any point of view using fast hardware rendering techniques.